2015-10-02

 “60 Minutes” test-rides Mercedes-Benz self-driving car

-Oct 2 “As Google’s driverless cars have logged more then a million miles in the past six years, the rest of the auto industry is racing to keep up.
+Oct 2 “As Google’s driverless cars have logged more than a million miles in the past six years, the rest of the auto industry is racing to keep up.
 Computer scientist Ralf Herrtwich hits the road with “60 Minutes” correspondent Bill Whitaker to demonstrate Mercedes-Benz’s most advanced self-driving prototype.
 Watch the full story Sunday on “60 Minutes.”
 Watch video and watch 60 minutes on Sunday Oct 4.
 This is really becoming mainstream.
 Congratulations Ralf!
 Alain

 THE AUTONOMOUS CAR 2015: RISKS AND OPPORTUNITIES FOR THE RE/INSURANCE INDUSTRY